 In addition to the NPS display items, there are still three YV company houses in El Portal.
 Although they have been extensively remodeled, they are on the north side of Foresta Road opposite the community center building.
 (The building opposite the Post Office was not a railroad building but was the office and residence for the manager of the Standard Oil bulk oil facility here when the railroad was in operation.)
 The YV train shed was located behind the current-day gas station on the east end of the community.
 The concrete slab behind the gas station was where buses lined up to take train passengers on to Yosemite National Park.
 (YV Speeder M-16 is also here if you can find it in the fenced-in storage area just west of the concrete slab behind the gas station.)

 At Emory - Emory is downstream from South Fork on the north side of the Merced River.
 Emory was the location of a limestone quarry operation until 1944.
 Crushed limestone was transported by the YVRR from here to Merced where it was used to manufacture Yosemite Portland Cement.
 There are a number of buildings still at Emory which, although not railroad buildings, where there during operation of the railroad.
-These include one of the two white boarding houses which were here (the one to the west burned down in April 2003) and several minor buildings.
+These included two white boarding houses which were here and several minor buildings.
+However, one to the boarding houses burned down in April 2003.
+The other boarding house together with several minor buildings where burned down in the August 2018 Ferguson Forest Fire.

 Until the January 1997 floods, there was still a pedestrian bridge over the river at this location but it was washed out in the floods.
 (When the limestone quarry here was in operation, both a pedestrian bridge and a vehicle bridge crossed the river here.)